Leafwing-Studios/fonts-of-power-lite/docs/src/rules/downtime-activities.md

 While the downtime activities that follow are the most common and generically useful options, they are not intended as an exhaustive list.
 Other downtime activities should offer similarly tangible benefits, in order to ensure that the choice stays meaningful.

-## Danger Levels

-In the world of _Fonts of Power_, some areas are incredibly dangerous, crawling with monsters and bubbling with magical power, while others, such as towns, are quite safe.
-This is captured in the idea of the **danger level** of an area.

-Areas with a higher danger level carry more risk but come with greater rewards.
-The danger level of areas is always between 0 and 3, and is readily apparent to all those who enter it.

-The danger level of an area affects the following:

-- If you rest in an area with a danger level greater than 0, you must complete a one-success [attrition scene](rules/scenes/attrition-scenes), suffering consequences if you fail
-- The difficulty of skill checks during attrition and chase scenes increases by 5 for each danger level
-- The Harvest and Enchant downtime activities gain a bonus of +5 for each danger level
-- Harvest can only be used if the danger level is 1 or greater
-- Players can only be resurrected at a font from the area of highest danger.
-In most cases, this is the physical center of the font.
-- The difficulty of combat encounters and the amount of treasure found scales with the danger level, as described in the [_Worldspeaker's Guide to Fonts of Power_](http://worldspeakers.fontsofpower.com/#/)

 ## Bond

 Grow closer to another party member, improving your cooperation.